GIL794/gil794.github.io/zabout_me.md

 # About

-With a passion for bridging the gap between technology and impactful business solutions, I’m an engineering professional turned innovation strategist, helping ambitious professionals and businesses navigate the intersection of **growth, innovation & legacy**.
+With a passion for bridging the gap between technology and impactful business solutions, I’m a digital marketing professional turned automation innovation strategist, helping ambitious professionals and businesses navigate the intersection of **growth, innovation & legacy** to ensure long-lasting success.

 My journey spans advanced automation systems, scientific & technological passion, and cross-functional project management, enabling organizations to transform ideas into tangible results.